-When carrying out an evaluation, it is important to consider consent, data protection and privacy regulation, and how these can affect the collection, storage and presentation of data.
-It is fundamentally necessary in the EU to consider General Data Protection Regulations (GDPR) and to adhere strictly to these guidelines.
+When carrying out an evaluation, it is integral to consider consent, data protection and privacy regulation, and how these will affect the collection, storage and presentation of data.
+It is fundamentally necessary in the EU to follow General Data Protection Regulations (GDPR) and to adhere strictly to these guidelines.

-When carrying out an evaluation, consent must be given by the participants (or their legal guardians if they are under a certain age) to store and use the data for a specific purpose.
-Consent can be given either verbally or in writing, but it should be recorded.
-If the data will be used for means other than previously stated, consent must be renewed before the data is used.
+When carrying out an evaluation, informed consent must be obtained from the participants (or their legal guardians if they are under a certain age) to store and use their data for a specific purpose.
+Consent can be given either verbally or in writing, but it must be recorded.
+Before collecting consent from participants it is essential that they are informed, either verbally or in writing (though ideally both) what data will be collected or how this data will be used.
+If the data is to be used for means other than those described to the participants, consent must then be renewed before the data is used.

-When collecting and storing data, it is important to anonymise it so that the participants may not be identified.
-Names are not the only form of identifier, so multiple elements may need to be anonymised.
+When collecting and storing data, it is important to go through the process of anonymisation so that the participants cannot be identified.
+Names are not the only way a person might be identified, so multiple elements may need to be anonymised.
 For example, if every teacher in a school has been interviewed, but only one teacher is female, and only one is under 30, then either the gender and ages of the teachers must be anonymised, or the school itself.

 As a rule of thumb, only seek essential information.
 This serves to lessen the workload and ensures you are not saving unnecessary and possibly sensitive data.
 Furthermore, data must be stored and processed in line with institutional, national and international regulations.
-Most organisations have Data Management Plans, and personnel responsible for secure management and storage of data - evaluators should work with those responsible to ensure all data is properly managed.
+Most organisations have Data Management Plans, and personnel responsible for secure management and storage of data - evaluators should work with those responsible within their organisation to ensure all data is properly managed.